This is a guide for how to budget for a family vacation.

 This is the biggest and most important expense.
 You can’t have a trip without getting to the destination, right?
 Airfare, especially for international destinations, can be very expensive.
 Even more so when you consider that you are purchasing tickets for an entire family.

 Look for a discount airfare site for your city [Houston folks, check out Escape Houston] and subscribe to their e-mail alerts.
 You can also set up airfare alerts on websites like All the Flight Deals to only get notifications for specific origins and destinations.
+For more tips, check out this guide on how to plan to cheap flights.

 We finalize the city for our trips based on finding affordable airfare.
 As such, this is our very first expense for a trip.
 To fund this part of our budget, we keep a travel fund.
 We contribute to this savings account throughout the year so the money is ready to go when the sale shows.